Xtended99/TeamInfoBuilder/README.md

   To install from github all you have to do is the following

     git clone git@github.com:Xtended99/TeamInfoBuilder.git
     npm install inquirer util fs fs-extra inquirer-loop

   To run the utility

-    Create a .js file with the following contents only require( 'teaminfo' );
+    Create a .js file with the following contents only
+    require( 'teaminfo' );

     node The_Name_Of_Your_JS_File.js

     From there just follow the prompts.

   ## Please Read this carefully.
 A very important note:

     After you have entered one or many employees, After the last employtee you will be asked

     ?
 Would you like to run this again?
 (Y/n)

     Please select NO or it will ovewrite your previous ansers.
     To see the compiled HTML please point your browser to the dist directory
     and pick the index.html

+   In order to test you must run the tool once.
+   The test commands are
+         npm run test

 ![TeamInfoBuilder Intro Screen](./assets/images/instructionspng.PNG)